vault101/data_input/README.md

 4. Clone this repo:
 `git clone https://github.com/mariogamer2/data_input`

-5. Copy the content of this repo (exept README and gitignore) in an `a9lh` folder on the root of your SD,with your personnal OTP file
+5. Copy the content of this repo (exept README and gitignore), your personnal OTP file and the content of the `out` folder of arm9loadhax (after running make) in an `a9lh` folder on the root of your SD

 6. Run SafeA9LHInstaller